Gnomonic projection: Use

 The gnomonic projection is used in astronomy where the tangent point is centered on the object of interest.
 The sphere being projected in this case is the celestial sphere, R = 1, and not the surface of the Earth.

-In astronomy, gnomic projection star charts of the celestial sphere can be used by observers to accurately plot the straight line path of a meteor trail.
+In astronomy, gnomonic projection star charts of the celestial sphere can be used by observers to accurately plot the straight line path of a meteor trail.